raganwald/raganwald.github.com/_posts/2018-08-30-a-flock-of-mockingbirds.md

 ### composeable recursive functions

 The sticking point is that to have full memoization, our exponentiation function needs to have a hard-coded reference to the memoized version of itself, which means it can't be used without memoization.
-So let's attack the hard-coded reference problem.
+This is a specific case of a more general problem where things that have hard-coded references to each other become tightly coupled, and are thus difficult to compose in different ways.
+Only in this case, we've made the thing tightly coupled to itself!

-We'll refactor `exponent` so that it doesn't have a "hard-coded" reference to itself.
+So let's attack the hard-coded reference problem, decoupling our recursive function from itself.
 Since it doesn't have to be a named function, we can make it a "fat arrow" expression.
 If we want a function to have a reference to another function in JavaScript, we can pass it in as a parameter.
 So the 'signature' for our new function expression will look like this:

 ```javascript
 (myself, x, n) => // ...